 A new, £1.5 million charity-funded MRI scanner that will bring a multitude of benefits to patients, was delivered to Mount Vernon Cancer Centre on Sunday (10/6).

-The scanner will enable the Mount Vernon Cancer Centre (MVCC), part of East and North Hertfordshire NHS Trust, and PSSC to work even more closely together, which will allow staff from both organisations to learn from each other and find new and better ways of improving care and treatment for local patients.
-The Cancer Centre will contribute its expertise in radiotherapy, as well as the scanning room.
+The project is funded by the charity Paul Strickland Scanner Centre (PSSC) and will enable Mount Vernon Cancer Centre (MVCC), part of East and North Hertfordshire NHS Trust, and PSSC to work even more closely together.
+This will allow staff from both organisations to learn from each other and find new and better ways of improving care and treatment for local patients.
+The cancer centre will contribute its expertise in radiotherapy, as well as the scanning room.
 The scanner will be operated jointly by PSSC and MVCC staff, and will be a significant upgrade to the scanner currently being used at the cancer centre.

-“However, this degree of precision depends on the ability to determine the exact location, size and shape of the tumour in detail, which can only be achieved with cutting edge scanning equipment.
+“However, this degree of precision depends on the ability to determine the exact location, size and shape of the tumour in detail in relation to surrounding normal tissue, which can only be achieved with cutting edge scanning equipment.

-“Paul Strickland Scanner Centre is very proud that, thanks to the support of our fundraisers and donors, we’re able to help make treatment at Mount Vernon Hospital even better by deepening our partnership with Mount Vernon Cancer Centre, which directly benefits local people affected by cancer and other serious diseases.”
+“Paul Strickland Scanner Centre is very proud that, thanks to the support of our fundraisers and donors, we’re able to help make treatment even better by deepening our partnership with Mount Vernon Cancer Centre, which directly benefits local people affected by cancer and other serious conditions.”

 Jagdeep Kudhail, Divisional Chair for Cancer Services at East and North Hertfordshire NHS Trust, said: “This collaboration with our diagnostic partners will bring about the best possible innovative approach to cancer care.
 It will ensure expertise is shared, leading to improved outcomes for our patients.”

 It is expected that the new scanner will be operational later this summer.